6 Balance of payments (BOP): Importance and components of BOP

 Trade balance Exports of goods − Imports of goods Persistent deficit

-Capital account balance (BPM6) Capital transfers + non-produced non-financial assets Small magnitudes
+Capital account balance (BPM6 narrow) Capital transfers + non-produced non-financial assets Small magnitudes

-Financial account balance Net flows of FDI, FPI, loans, banking, reserves Generally surplus, financing the current-account deficit
+Financial account balance Net flows of FDI, FPI, loans, banking, reserves Generally surplus, financing CAD

-Overall balance Sum of current + capital + financial accounts Reflected in change in reserves
+Overall balance Sum of all accounts (net of E&O) Reflected in change in reserves

 TipCauses of BoP Disequilibrium

-Under a fixed exchange-rate regime, Hume’s price-specie flow mechanism still applies — a deficit drains reserves, raises domestic interest rates, contracts demand and prices, and restores competitiveness.
-Under a floating regime, the exchange rate moves automatically: a deficit depreciates the currency, making exports cheaper and imports dearer.
+Under a fixed exchange-rate regime, Hume’s price-specie flow mechanism applies — a deficit drains reserves, raises domestic interest rates, contracts demand, lowers prices, restores competitiveness.
+Under a floating regime, the exchange rate adjusts automatically — a deficit depreciates the currency, making exports cheaper and imports dearer.

 TipThree Families of Policy Correction